cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/classes.md

 ## Small text

+In our page style, small text is only used rarely.
+It's the online equivalent of "fine print."
+Check with a content lead before publishing small text.

 To make text smaller than regular body text, use the small-text CSS class.
 You can add it in the right menu.

 ![Block section in WordPress with small text class](https://cagov.github.io/covid19.ca.gov-site-eng-playbook//content/images/small-text.png)